ecorey/Solidity-Course-Expert/Week2/hw5.md

 YUL:

+    {
+        // load the free memory pointer
+        let freeMemPointer := mload(0x40)

+        // perform addition: 0x07 + 0x08 = 0x0F
+        let sum := add(0x07, 0x08)

+        // store the result at the next free memory location mstore(freeMemPointer, sum)

+        // update the free memory pointer to the next 32-byte aligned location mstore(0x40, add(freeMemPointer, 0x20))
+    }

 QUESTION 5
 .
 Can you think of a situation where the opcode EXTCODECOPY is used ?

+The EXTCODECOPY is used to copy code from another contract into the memory of the current contract.
+This could be the case where a contract but not when a contract calls a function of another contract which would be done through CALL, DELEGATECALL, STATICCALL, or CALLCODE.
+A contract may use EXTCODECOPY in the case of some proxy contract situations where a proxy retrieved and executed the code of another contract but remained the same.

 QUESTION 6
 .
 Complete the assembly exercises in this repo